RubricLab/create-rubric-app/README.md

 ## Collaborate

-We are hacking on this on [Gather](https://island.rubriclabs.com), come join.
+We are often hacking on [Gather](https://island.rubriclabs.com), come join.